medvision-codepath/Android-Fitness/README.md

 **Optional Features**

 1. When you do an extra rep/weight/distance you get a trophie and confetti 🥳
-2. The ability to make comments on certain excersises (Mood during excersise)
+2. The ability to make comments on certain excersises (Mood during excersise) 💬
-3. Log that tracks when you start excersing and stop time
+3. 📓 Log that tracks when you start excersing and stop time
-4. Record of the best/highest performance in excersise
+4. 🏆 Record of the best/highest performance in excersise
-5. Connect to a smartwatch to track fitness progress
+5. ⌚ Connect to a smartwatch to track fitness progress
-   - Use Voice Assistant to record new excersises or retrieve relevant information
+   - 🤖 Use Voice Assistant to record new excersises or retrieve relevant information
-   - We can do this via the Google Assistance 🤔
+   - 🤔 We can do this via the Google Assistance
+6. Notifications that reminds users to start working out!
+7. A Calendar where users can see their past progress 📅
 ### 2. Screen Archetypes

 - [list first screen here]